Devilontop/discord-webhook-spammer/README.md

-This is a webhooks spammer made by devil its the fastest spammer u just have to paste ur webhook url in console and it will start spamming automatically
+This is a webhook spammer made by devil its the fastest spammer u just have to paste ur webhook url in console and it will start spamming automatically

 how to use this spammer
 open the console